 The vines themselves are heavily laden with the sweetest golden grapes we’ve tasted.
 Last year we let most become raisins, since we had just moved in and were not yet focused on the landscape, and they were amazing.

-I think there must easily be over seventy 12″ long bunches waiting to be enjoyed.
+There are easily over seventy 12″ long bunches waiting to be snipped.